 Use smart fields.

-Imagine you already have an account on a website and you are completing a different web form on that same site.
-If that form field asks you some of the same questions that a previous web form asked, wouldn’t you feel as though you are wasting your time?
+Imagine I’ve already made an account on a website and am completing a different web form on that same site.
+If that form field asks me some of the same questions a previous web form asked, I feel I’m wasting my time.

 Use smart defaults.